The ANITA Anomalous Events and Axion Quark Nuggets: The AQN DM model

-However, when the AQNs hit the stars or the planets it may lead to observable phenomena.
+However, when the AQNs hit the stars, the planets, or interstellar medium it may lead to observable phenomena.
 In particular, the injection of the energy due to the AQNs hitting the Sun may explain\footnote{In fact, to resolve this problem Parker conjectured long ago \cite{Parker} that ``nanoflares" are identified with the annihilation events in the AQN framework.
 The luminosity of the Extreme UV (EUV) radiation from corona due to these annihilation events is unambiguously determined by the DM density.
-It is very nontrivial consistency check that the computed luminosity from the corona nicely matches with observed EUV radiation.
-The same events of annihilation are also manifested themselves as the radio impulsive events in quiet solar corona as recently recorded by Murchison Widefield Array Observatory \cite{Mondal-2020}, which also represents a very nontrivial consistency check of the proposal \cite{Zhitnitsky:2017rop,Raza:2018gpb} on the ``Solar Corona Mystery" resolution and accompanying radio impulsive events in quiet solar corona \cite{Ge:2020xvf}.} the ``Solar Corona heating problem" as advocated in \cite{Zhitnitsky:2017rop,Raza:2018gpb,Ge:2020xvf}.
-There are also very rare events of annihilation in the center of the galaxy, which, in fact, may explain some observed galactic excess emissions in different frequency bands, including famous 511 keV line.
+It is very nontrivial consistency check that the computed luminosity from the corona nicely matches with observed EUV radiation.} the ``Solar Corona heating problem" as advocated in \cite{Zhitnitsky:2017rop,Raza:2018gpb,Ge:2020xvf}.
+There are also very rare events of annihilation in the galaxy, which, in fact, may explain some observed galactic excess emissions in different frequency bands, including very mysterious diffuse UV radiation \cite{Henry_2014,Akshaya_2018} as recently argued in \cite{Zhitnitsky:2021wjb}.